 The difference comes down to consistency and effort.

-• Requires frequent manual addition of chlorine or bromine
+• Traditional Hot Tub Sanitizing: Requires frequent manual addition of chlorine or bromine

 Both approaches keep water safe, but they create very different ownership experiences.